stinabr/classification-of-colorectal-polyps/README.md

 ```

 ### Reference
-If you find this work useful, please use below citation.
+If you find this work useful, please use the citation below.

 ```
 @mastersthesis{stinabr2024,